FSW-GNN: A Bi-Lipschitz WL-Equivalent Graph Neural Network: Problem Setting

-Bi-Lipschitzness ensures that the embedding maps the original space $\GNof\Omega$ into the output Euclidean space with bounded distortion, with the ratio $\tfrac{C}{c}$ acting as an upper bound on the distortion, akin to the condition number of a matrix.
-This enables the application of metric-based learning methods, such as clustering and nearest-neighbor search, to non-Euclidean input data.
-This is discussed, for example, in \citep{CAHILL2024101669}.
+Bi-Lipschitzness ensures that the embedding maps the input space $\GNof\Omega$ into the output Euclidean space with bounded distortion, with the ratio $\tfrac{C}{c}$ serving as an upper bound on the distortion, akin to the condition number of a matrix.

-\paragraph{Lipschitzness, Holder, and depth} \nd{move to end?} \yd{this again is a slightly more formal repeat of the last paragraph of the intro.
-Maybe put in the relevant paragraph in the intro "as we explain later on"} In the context of graph neural networks, we conjecture that the advantage of bi-Lipschitz MPNNs over standard sum-based MPNN will be more apparent for ‘deep’ MPNNs, where the number $T$ of message-passing iterations is large.
-Our reasoning for this conjecture can be explained via the related notion of lower-Holder MPNN.